moagrius/TileView/README.md

 ####Paths

 TileView uses `DrawablePath` instances to draw paths above the tile layer.
 Paths will transform with the TileView as it scales, but do not deform - that's to say that a 10DP wide stroke will always be 10DP wide, but the points of the path will be scaled with the TileView.

 `DrawablePath` instances are objects that relate an instance of `android.graphics.Path` with an instance of `android.graphics.Paint` - there is no additional direct access API.
 Scaling is managed by a singel instance of `CompositePathView`, which also supplies a default `Paint` instance that's used if any individual `DrawablePath` has a `null` value for it `paint` property.

 Paths are not Views, and cannot be clicked.
 It is possible, however, to use the same `Path` instance on a `HotSpot` and a `DrawablePath`.

+*Note that TileView uses `canvas.drawPath` to render paths, which creates a higher-quality graphic, but can be a big hit on performance.*

 To add a path: